darraghoriordan/eslint-plugin-nestjs-typed/README.md

 ### Rule: api-property-matches-property-optionality

 This checks that you have added the correct api property decorator for your swagger documents.

-There are specific decorators for optional properties
+There are specific decorators for optional properties and using the correct one affects Open Api generation.

 The following FAILS because this is an optional property and should have `@ApiPropertyOptional`